feststelltaste/wardley-maps-audiobook/docs/index.md

 Here you can find some further awesome resources about Wardley Maps:
 - <http://list.wardleymaps.com> - Useful Wardley mapping resources.
-- <https://learnwardleymapping.com/> - Ben Mosior website for beginners.
+- <https://learnwardleymapping.com/> - An excellent introduction to Wardley Maps.

 ## Download Statistics
 Here are some statistics from the underlying GitHub repository: